Kyeongbin-Tom/logp-tpsa-analysis/README.md

 - Data processing using pandas
 - Visualization with matplotlib
 - Correlation analysis using Python
-- Machine learning: SVR (Support Vector Regression) to predict the relationship between LogP and TPSA
+- Machine learning: Linear Regression, SVR (Support Vector Regression), and Random Forest Regressor to predict the relationship between LogP and TPSA

 ## 📁 Data Source
 - **Lipophilicity.csv**: From the CAIP GitHub repository (CC0 1.0)